Is Palm Reading Real? An Honest Answer from the Creators of a Palmistry App

 What This Means for Your Group Chat (And Your Ego)

-74% of Gen Z internet users share personality test results in group chats (YPulse, 2023).
+Personality test results travel through group chats faster than almost any other content, which is the most useful thing about them.
 Stop using spirituality-adjacent tools to seek comforting lies about your future.
-Instead of asking your group chat, is palm reading real, let the reading call you out.
+Let the reading call you out instead.
 Embrace the entertainment-not-prophecy mindset and text your friends about your shared flaws.

 You have permission to treat this entirely as entertainment.
 You do not need to light incense or pretend you are tapping into ancient wisdom.
 Just screenshot the part where the app tells you that you are overly defensive.
 Send it to the group chat.